A review on deep reinforcement learning for fluid mechanics: an update: Conclusion

 \section{Conclusion}

 In the present review, the contributions of the last six years in the field of deep reinforcement learning applied to fluid mechanics problems were presented.
 The type of application, its complexity, the choice of control methods as well as their associated technical choices were analyzed and compared across the different contributions.
 Several trends and general rules of thumb currently in use in the domain were pointed out, while unusual choices and techniques were highlighted.
-This systematic work aims at providing a general frame of the existing usages and techniques to the researchers working in the domain, but also to help newcomers identify standard approaches and state-of-the-art performance level in the field of DRL-based control for fluid dynamics.
+This systematic work aims at providing a general frame of the existing usages and techniques to the researchers working in the domain, but also to help newcomers identify standard approaches and state-of-the-art performance level in the field of deep reinforcement learning-based control for fluid dynamics.

 Overall, impressive performances were observed in multiple complex control tasks.
 Yet, a large amount of technical questions remain unanswered, and serious efforts remain to be provided by the community in order to efficiently tackle cases of industrial-level complexity within reasonable time.
-In the pursue of this goal, the access to efficient CFD solvers and to large computational resources remains an issue to many teams.
-In this perspective, the ability to successfully transfer agents from numerical to experimental environments remains to be explored more thoroughly, as the literature dealing with the coupling of DRL with experimental configurations remains, to this day, extremely scarce.
-It makes no doubt that the upcoming years will see the mastering of these obstacles, supported by the constant progress made in the DRL field and driven by the numerous industrial challenges that could benefit from it.
+In the pursue of this goal, the access to efficient computational fluid dynamics solvers and to large computational resources remains an issue to many teams.
+In this perspective, the ability to successfully transfer agents from numerical to experimental environments remains to be explored more thoroughly, as the literature dealing with the coupling of deep reinforcement learning with experimental configurations remains, to this day, extremely scarce.
+It makes no doubt that the upcoming years will see the mastering of these obstacles, supported by the constant progress made in the deep reinforcement learning field and driven by the numerous industrial challenges that could benefit from it.